HomeMuseums: James Bond and Spycraft Exhibits007 Science: Inventing the World of James Bond

 “The exhibition immerses guests in creativity and resourcefulness,” director of collections Kathleen McCarthy told Forbes.
 “Ordinary objects take on extraordinary properties and the seemingly impossible becomes possible using science and engineering to solve challenges.
 We hope guests are inspired to see their world in a new light, full of possibility and are inspired to use their ingenuity to solve pressing challenges in their lives, their communities and the world.”

-A walk through the 007 Science exhibit also makes one anxious for the arrival of the next James Bond film, not just for the inherent escapism but for a glimpse into the scientific wonders of the not-so-distant future as well.
+In addition to inspiring one’s imagination, a walk through the 007 Science exhibit inevitably makes one anxious for the arrival of the next James Bond film as well, not just for the inherent escapism but for a glimpse into the scientific wonders of the not-so-distant future that it might contain.

 Anthony Letizia